flatpickles/sketchbook/docs/beta-testing.md

 **General**

 -   Did you expect Sketchbook to do anything that it doesn't do?
--   Does Sketchbook facilitate a stable & comfortable workflow for you?
-Or is it getting in your way?
--   Do you like the fork, update, and publish model for using Sketchbook?
-Unconventional, but effective?
 -   Would you be interested in using something like Sketchbook even if it weren't being built by a friend?
 -   Do you have any feature requests?